 What is bronchiectasis?

-Bronchiectasis is sometimes called non-cystic fibrosis bronchiectasis.
-This is because bronchiectasis and cystic fibrosis have similar symptoms.
-However, the treatment and outlook are different for both conditions.
+Bronchiectasis is sometimes called non-cystic fibrosis (non-CF) bronchiectasis.
+This is because bronchiectasis and cystic fibrosis share some symptoms.
+However, the treatment and outlook are different for each condition.

 How common is bronchiectasis?